Puyo Pop Fever: Reception

-Edge ranked the game #64 on its list of "The 100 Best Games To Play Today", stating that "Behind sugary visuals lies a game that revels in bringing about the ultimate chain reaction, the play area riddled with hidden score opportunities until the entire screen collapses into implosions of multipliers."
+Edge ranked the game #64 on its list of "The 100 Best Games To Play Today", stating that "behind sugary visuals lies a game that revels in bringing about the ultimate chain reaction, the play area riddled with hidden score opportunities until the entire screen collapses into implosions of multipliers".

+Sequel

+A sequel, titled Puyo Puyo Fever 2, was released in November 2005 for PlayStation 2 and PlayStation Portable, and for Nintendo DS in December.
+The game was not released outside of Japan.
+It features the same style and gameplay, as well as a third protagonist named Sig.
+Each protagonist has their own story and three sets of difficulties each, as well as items that can be used in story mode.
+Another new mode is called "Chu Panic", which is similar to endless mode but with a bar that increases every turn; when the bar is full, pink nuisance Puyo queue up.
+Another mode added was one where the player fights one character after another, with each character being more difficult than the last.
+The former mode was not included in future Puyo Puyo titles, while the latter has.
+Hardcore Gaming 101 writer Will M criticized the title for being too similar to its predecessor, arguing that the new content was not enough to differentiate it.

 Legacy

 In Sega Superstars, there is a game based on Puyo Pop Fever, though the gameplay differs from the original game.
 Players must position their bodies to get the Puyos into a pot of the same color.
 Bombs will also fall, and if they get into a pot, points are lost.

 In Sega Superstars Tennis, a minigame based on Puyo Pop Fever is featured.
 Players have to clear Puyos by hitting the ball at them.
 If the ball hits a Puyo touching another Puyo of the same color, all of them disappear and extra points are awarded.
 Occasionally, some Puyos become garbage Puyos that do not disappear when the ball hits them, but they can be cleared if one of the colored Puyos attached to them are hit.
 This minigame is played on the stage based on Nights into Dreams.